 Frank Rosenthal and the Las Vegas Mob

 Frank Rosenthal is another one of the famous Las Vegas Mob members.
-He even has a movie based after him about his time in the city.
-Much of his time in the city was spent running a number of Casinos which were owned by the Chicago Mafia.
+He even has a movie based on him about his time in the city.
+Much of his time in the city was spent running a number of Casinos that were owned by the Chicago Mafia.
 This was quickly put a stop to near the end of the 70s when he was denied a license to continue running them.

-Frank Rosenthal was the subject of an assassination attempt in Las Vegas when somebody had placed a bomb in his car; he was able to escape however.
+Frank Rosenthal was the subject of an assassination attempt in Las Vegas when somebody had placed a bomb in his car; he was able to escape, however.
 He was finally forced to leave Las Vegas when law enforcement began cracking down on people known to have ties to organized crime.
 The last house he lived in can still be viewed in the area.

 The Chicago Outfit and the Mob in Las Vegas

 Much of Vegas was controlled by the famous Mafia family; the Chicago Outfit, part of the group that Frank Rosenthal belonged to.
 They first become known on the Las Vegas scene in 1931 when John Roselli took control of their operations there.
-During his time the Chicago Outfit built up their casino empire which was raking in substantial amounts of profits, both through the use of traditional gambling activities as well as the introduction of sports betting.
+During his time the Chicago Outfit built up its casino empire which was raking in substantial amounts of profits, both through the use of traditional gambling activities as well as the introduction of sports betting.

-Donald Angelini was the final enforcer in Las Vegas hired to try to protect the mobs illegal gambling profits.
+Donald Angelini was the final enforcer in Las Vegas hired to try to protect the mob’s illegal gambling profits.
 It wasn’t to be though after the law enforcement clamped down on their ways of obtaining money.
 They finally lost their grip in 1993.